-You should also ensure you have the latest edition of the current affairs book.
+You should also ensure you have the latest edition of the book of the current affairs.
 Unlike the static material, this changes frequently.
-So for instance, if you are buying the Manorama Yearbook, do by the 2019 version for the 2019 UPSC civil services prelims exam.
+So for instance, if you are buying the Manorama Yearbook, do by the 2020 version for the 2020 UPSC civil services prelims exam.

 Visit BYJU’S website for UPSC eligibility criteria and all the latest on UPSC IAS exam.